-Three quizzes will be written in class in weeks 4, 7, and 10.
+Three quizzes will be written in class.
 The quizzes will test the material of the preceding three classes in a format that will be similar to the Final Exam.
 Details will be announced in class and on Quercus.
 Each quiz is worth 150 points.